jaykay7777/RepeatAfterMe3/README.md

 Install game.

-If the sequencer buttons aren't as responcive as you'd like:
+If the sequencer buttons aren't as responsive as you'd like:
-* Click on the three dots and turn of Device Detection.
+* Click on the three dots; and
+* turn off Device Detection.